 In addition to the right water conditions, current flow, temperature, and oxygen, trout need cover.
 Places to hide from predators especially herons.
 Downed trees laying in the creek, overhanging embankments, deep holes are a few examples of where to find trout.

-Animals and people are very similar in that they want to feel safe and have enough to eat.
+Animals and people are very similar.
+They want to feel safe and have enough to eat.
 Understanding habitat is a knowing where your quarry prefers to spend its time.
 When it comes to trout fishing, finding good habitat comes first.

 Learn to Read the Water

 I believe anyone on any given day can cast a reasonable bait into a stream and catch a trout.
 In other words, anyone can get lucky.
 But to be the guy who catches trout consistently requires more than luck.
 He’s the guy who learns to “read the water” by gaining the understanding the flow of water and how it is affected by the obstacles present in the water.
 Secondly, learning what obstacles create hiding places for trout to feel safe.